Search Panethos

 Cities with three (3) or more matching letters in their name

 The following list identifies those cities around the globe that have at least three (3) of the same letter from the English/Latin alphabet in their name.
-Those cities shown in bold contain at least two (2) sets of three (3) matching … Continue reading
+As is readily evident, the letter “A” far surpasses all other letters of the … Continue reading

 Posted in Africa, Asia, cities, Communications, Europe, fun, geography, history, Language, Latin America, North America, Oceania, place names, South America